danintel/sawtooth-faq/installation.rst

 I get a usage error running ``sawnet peers`` or ``sawnet list-blocks``
 ----------------------------------------------------
+You should upgrade to the current release.
 These commands were added after the Sawtooth 1.0.4 release and are not available in earlier releases.

 How can I change on-chain settings without deleting the blockchain?
 ------------------------------------------